Anorthosite: Origins of Proterozoic anorthosites

 Many researchers have argued that anorthosites are the products of basaltic magma, and that mechanical removal of mafic minerals has occurred.
 Since the mafic minerals are not found with the anorthosites, these minerals must have been left at either a deeper level or the base of the crust.
 A typical theory is as follows: partial melting of the mantle generates a basaltic magma, which does not immediately ascend into the crust.
 Instead, the basaltic magma forms a large magma chamber at the base of the crust and fractionates large amounts of mafic minerals, which sink to the bottom of the chamber.
 The co-crystallizing plagioclase crystals float, and eventually are emplaced into the crust as anorthosite plutons.
 Most of the sinking mafic minerals form ultramafic cumulates which stay at the base of the crust.

 This theory has many appealing features, of which one is the capacity to explain the chemical composition of high-alumina orthopyroxene megacrysts (HAOM).
 This is detailed below in the section devoted to the HAOM.
 However, on its own, this hypothesis cannot coherently explain the origins of anorthosites, because it does not fit with, among other things, some important isotopic measurements made on anorthositic rocks in the Nain Plutonic Suite.
 The Nd and Sr isotopic data show the magma which produced the anorthosites cannot have been derived only from the mantle.
 Instead, the magma that gave rise to the Nain Plutonic Suite anorthosites must have had a significant crustal component.
 This discovery led to a slightly more complicated version of the previous hypothesis: Large amounts of basaltic magma form a magma chamber at the base of the crust, and, while crystallizing, assimilating large amounts of crust.

 This small addendum explains both the isotopic characteristics and certain other chemical niceties of Proterozoic anorthosite.
 However, at least one researcher has cogently argued, on the basis of geochemical data, that the mantle's role in production of anorthosites must actually be very limited: the mantle provides only the impetus (heat) for crustal melting, and a small amount of partial melt in the form of basaltic magma.
 Thus anorthosites are, in this view, derived almost entirely from lower crustal melts.

+Lunar anorthosite

+On the Moon, anorthosite is the dominant rock type of the lunar highlands which covers ~80% of the lunar surface.
+Lunar anorthosite is characterized as ferroan anorthosite (FAN), or magnesium anorthosite (MAN).
+Pristine lunar FAN is some of the oldest lunar rock and the original cumulate of the lunar magma ocean, with the Mg-suite forming from later impacts and plutonism.
+However, debate exists on the magma ocean fractionation complicated by surface impact mixing with evidence potentially indicating MAN being older and more primitive.

+Lunar anorthosite is associated with two other rock types: norite and troctolite.
+Together, they comprise the "ANT" suite of moon rocks.